 Montreal is The Fight City.
 Known in decades past as “Sin City” and “Babylon on the St. Lawrence,” it saw more than its share of ring legends over the decades.
-Beau Jack, Joe Jeannette, Ted “Kid” Lewis, Jake LaMotta, Sandy Saddler, the real Kid Chocolate and many others all plied their harsh trade in “The City of Saints.”
+Beau Jack, Joe Jeannette, Ted “Kid” Lewis, Jake LaMotta, Sandy Saddler, Rocky Graziano, the real Kid Chocolate and many others all plied their harsh trade in “The City of Saints.”
 It remains a metropolis of bright lights and dark desires, where hundreds of young warriors train and battle in its crowded gyms, where thousands come to watch Adonis Stevenson, Lucian Bute and Jean Pascal, and where Archie Moore, Sugar Ray Leonard, Roberto Duran and Bernard Hopkins all found greatness.
 It is a city of fights and fighters, of hockey and heroes, of gangs and gangsters, of wild women and wilder nights.
 It is a city unlike any other.
 It is The Fight City.

 The Fight City is proudly based in Montreal but covers the sport of boxing on a global and historical basis.
 We offer an independent boxing website with a literary edge that embraces this brutal, cruel, glorious, heartbreaking sport in all its facets — the good, the bad and the ugly.
 We feature frequent posts on what’s happening right now, along with special articles bringing to life the matches and drama of boxing’s rich history, plus fight reports, videos, Top 12 lists, profiles and more.